-Taut, well-acted thriller, and a landmark gay film.
+IN BRIEF, taut, well-acted thriller, and a landmark LGBTQ film.

 Don’t let the title mislead you.
 Victim is about a man who is anything but helpless.

 Dirk Bogarde, in a career-defining role, plays a highly respected, but closeted, attorney who risks his marriage and reputation to bring to justice an elusive blackmail ring terrorizing gay men.
 In the early sixties, when director Basil Dearden made Victim, public exposure meant not only disgrace but possibly jail.
 Victim was then perhaps the most daring film to appear on the British screen.
-Not only was it the first film in which the word "homosexual" was spoken (gasp!), it was the first since Anders als die Anderen (Different from the Others) in 1919 to plead tolerance for gay people.
-Victim was a surprise hit at the box office, and many regard it as the work that finally stirred Parliament to begin amending Britain's cruel and archaic laws against "homosexual acts."
+Not only was it the first film in which the word “homosexual” was spoken (gasp!), it was the first since Different from the Others in 1919 to plead tolerance for gay people.
+Victim was a surprise hit at the box office, and many regard it as the work that finally stirred Parliament to begin amending Britain’s cruel and archaic laws, including prison sentences, against “homosexual acts.”

 Historical importance aside, Victim still holds up as a taut and entertaining thriller, with excellent performances and some striking cinematography.
-After more than 40 years, actor Dirk Bogarde's protagonist remains one of the screen's few out and out gay heroes.
+After more than a half century, actor Dirk Bogarde’s protagonist remains one of the screen’s few out and out gay heroes.

 Sir Dirk Bogarde’s distinguished career, as both actor and author, spanned a half century; on his 65 films he worked with such acclaimed directors as Joseph Losey (The Servant, Modesty Blaise, Accident and more), Alain Resnais (Providence), and Bertrand Tavernier (Daddy Nostalgia), not to mention such gay cinematic titans as George Cukor (Song Without End and Justine), John Schlesinger (Darling), Luchino Visconti (The Damned and Death in Venice), and Rainer Werner Fassbinder (Despair).
 Victim marked his 36th film appearance.